ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 ## Introduction

-So you've created an IOC to talk to a device, and you want to test it: just borrow an actual piece of hardware and test with that.
+You've created an IOC to talk to a device, and you want to test it: just borrow an actual piece of hardware and test with that.
 What if that's not possible?

 *The only way to know an IOC will work with an actual device is to use an actual device.*